Destructibility and Axiomatizability of Kaufmann Models: Killing Destructible Kaufmann Models

 Before moving on to the proof of the second part of Main Theorem \ref{mainthm1}, let's observe some easy extensions of Theorem \ref{MAthm}.
-These involve the following two observations from the proof: first was that we did not need $\MA_{\aleph_1}$ only that every Aronszajn, $\omega_1$-like tree-like partial order of cardinality $\aleph_1$ which embeds into an $\omega_1$-like tree-like partial order with countable levels is special and second is that we didn't use the fact that $\calM$ was rather classless (or recursively saturated), only that it had $\aleph_1$-many classes.
-Therefore we actually have the following result which gives a stronger conclusion from a weaker hypothesis. \begin{theorem} If $\calM$ is $\omega_1$-like, has $\leq \aleph_1$-many classes and every Aronszajn $\calM$-tree which embeds into $T^M_{fin}$ is special then there is no $\omega_1$-preserving forcing adding a class to $\calM$. \end{theorem}
+These involve the following two observations from the proof: first was that we did not need $\MA_{\aleph_1}$ only that every Aronszajn, $\omega_1$-like tree-like partial order of cardinality $\aleph_1$ which embeds into an $\omega_1$-like tree-like partial order with countable levels is special and second is that we didn't use the fact that $\calA$ was rather branchless, only that it had ${\leq}\aleph_1$-many classes.
+Therefore we actually have the following result which gives a stronger conclusion from a weaker hypothesis. \begin{theorem} Assume every tree-like Aronszajn order which embeds into an $\omega_1$-like ranked tree is special.
+If $\calA = \langle A, T^A, \leq_T, O^A, \leq_O, r, P_1, ...\rangle$ is an $\omega_1$-like tree-like model so that $T^A$ has ${\leq} \aleph_1$-many uncountable branches, then there is no $\omega_1$-preserving forcing adding a branch to $T^A$.